-The CDBG-DR15 Strategic Buyout Program will conduct a duplication of benefits (DOB) calculation for each eligible property prior to providing the funding necessary to acquire the property.
+The City will be using post-disaster fair market value as the valuation method for acquired properties.
+If applicable, t+he CDBG-DR15 Strategic Buyout Program will conduct a duplication of benefits (DOB) calculation for each eligible property prior to providing the funding necessary to acquire the property.

-The City will be using pre-disaster fair market value as the valuation method for acquired properties.
+The City will be using postre disaster fair market value as the valuation method for acquired properties.
 Thus, it is possible that the compensation provided could exceed the current fair market value.
-If the purchase price exceeds the current fair market value, any CDBG-DR15 funds in excess of the fair market value will be considered assistance to the seller; accordingly, the seller will be a beneficiary of CDBG-DR15 assistance.
+If the purchase price exceeds the current fair market value, any CDBG DR15 funds in excess of the fair market value will be considered assistance to the seller; accordingly, the seller will be a beneficiary of CDBG DR15 assistance.
 In those cases, the seller who receives assistance as part of the purchase price may have implications for duplications of benefits calculations.

 Additional funding sources which will be considered and could impact the final calculation of duplication of benefits include sources of funding assistance provided for structural damage and loss related to the disaster.

 The following sources are deducted from the award amount for the property: